numeriquai/n8n-nodes-numeriquai/README.md

 4. Execute the workflow

-5. The node will send a POST request to `https://api.numeriquai.com/api/v1/audits/` with:
+5. The node will send a POST request to Numeriquai with:
    ```json
    {
      "reference": "Test run N8N guidline HH:MM",